icdevs/ICEventsWG/Meetings/20240522/icrc72draft.md

 ### Timestamps

 Timestamps represent the time on the canister that produced the event during the block the event was submitted for publishing.
+They are represented as Natural numbers and are UTC Nanoseconds.

 ### Namespaces